Ingrown Toenail

 • Wear flat shoes or slippers

-These treatments can help in the early stages of an ingrown toenail, but if the toe is painful, red, or swollen, or looks infected, visit Dr. House for a thorough examination.
-If you have diabetes, you should see Dr. House as a matter of course, as foot problems in people with diabetes can lead to serious complications.
+These treatments can help in the early stages of an ingrown toenail, but if the toe is painful, red, or swollen, or looks infected, visit our surgeons for a thorough examination.
+If you have diabetes, you should see our surgeons as a matter of course, as foot problems in people with diabetes can lead to serious complications.

 What other treatment options are available for ingrown toenails?

-Dr. House assesses the severity of the problem at your assessment and prescribes the least invasive option available that’s suitable for your case.
+Our surgeons assess the severity of the problem at your assessment and prescribe the least invasive option available that’s suitable for your case.
+Our providers offer different alternatives/treatment options to treat and work best for yourself and your lifestyle.

 Lifting and separating the nail from the surrounding tissue